 - Your want to explore different world perspectives doesn’t entitle you to use our trauma (for example: racism) as a plot device.
 In addition, the struggle is rarely – if ever – characterized correctly because you don’t live that life.

-- This is not your cue to suggest not playing a game when critique is being offered to improve the game.
-The same applies to critique about various things out of game as well.
-There is no need to silence people asking for a better world in any form.
+- This is not your cue to suggest not consuming a particular type of media when critique is on the table.
+Apply this concept liberally; there is no need to silence people asking for a better world in any form.

 - If a black person or other person of color says that something is racist, listen to them, absorb the lesson, do some research, then do better.
 Preferably in silence.